DecodeGenetics/Ratatosk/README.md

 **Why does Ratatosk outputs non-{A,C,G,T} characters?**

 Ratatosk automatically detects heterozygous SNP candidates from the input short and long reads.
-If Ratatosk corrects a SNP candidate site in a long read but cannot establish with enough confidence which of the possible bases is correct, a IUPAC character is output to represent the ambiguity.
+If Ratatosk corrects a SNP candidate site in a long read but cannot establish with enough confidence which of the possible bases is the right one, a IUPAC character is output to represent the ambiguity.
 For example, character `N` represents all possible bases while character `R` only represents `A` or `G`.

 **My downstream pipeline does not handle the non-{A,C,G,T} characters output be Ratatosk, what should I do?**